 - Successfully represented 4 companies in obtaining a moratorium under Section 211B of the Companies Act and preparing the proposed scheme of arrangement to the creditors.

-- Represented 4 high net-worth individuals from an Indonesian family in an inheritance dispute concerning the division of a family-owned conglomerate.
-The dispute was worth more than US$200 million and eventually successfully settled after mediation at the Singapore International Mediation Centre.
+- Represented 4 high-net-worth individuals from an Indonesian family in an inheritance dispute concerning the division of a family-owned conglomerate.
+The dispute was valued at more than USD 200 million and was successfully settled through mediation at the Singapore International Mediation Centre.

 - Represented a high net worth individual in a preliminary determination involving questions of law relating to res judicata and the extended doctrine of abuse of process (BLL v BLM and another [2019] SGHC 208).